garnieretienne/staticd/README.md

 ## Installing the Staticd CLI client

 _The staticdctl gem is not yet distributed on rubygems.
-Until them, It must be build locally._
+Until then, It must be build locally._

 **You must have a working ruby stack to install and use the staticdctl gem.**